Implementation of quantum measurements using classical resources and only a single ancillary qubit

 \paragraph{Discussion and open problems---}

-Aside from their practical relevance, our results shed light on the question of whether POVMs are more powerful (in quantum information tasks requiring sampling) than projective measurements.
-Indeed, since typical POVMs in $\C^d$ can be implemented using $d$-outcome measurements, it suggests (and if our conjecture is true, then it implies) that, if there exists a gap in the relative usefulness (quantified for example via robustness), then it is between projective measurements and $d$-outcome POVMs.
+Aside from their practical relevance, our results shred light onto the question whether POVMs are more powerful (in quantum information tasks requiring sampling) than projective measurements.
+Indeed, since typical POVMs in $\Complex^d$ can be implemented using $d$-outcome measurements, it suggests (and if our conjecture is true, then it implies) that, if there exists a gap in the relative usefulness (quantified for example via robustness), then it is between projective measurements and $d$-outcome POVMs.
 Moreover, the surprisingly high value of $\q^{(d)}$ will likely have potential applications to nonlocality.
 First, it significantly limits (due to inequality \eqref{eq:rela_q_R_V}) the amount of local depolarizing noise that can be tolerated in schemes for generation secure quantum randomness using extremal $d^2$-outcome measurements \cite{Acin2016,Augusiak2020}.
 We also anticipate that our results can be used to construct new local models for entangled quantum states that undergo general POVM measurement (by using techniques similar to those of \cite{Oszmaniec17,Hirsch2017betterlocalhidden}).

-We conclude by giving directions for future research.
-First, naturally, to verify whether our conjecture is true.
-Second, it is desirable to devise an algorithmic method which, given circuit description of some POVM, returns the circuits needed to implement it with postselection.
-Another direction is to study what are the actual real-time implementation costs of randomization and post-processing, and how these cost considerations can be taken into account for suitable modifications of the scheme.
+We conclude with giving directions for future research.
+First, naturally, is to verify whether our conjecture is true.
+The difficulty in proving it comes from the combinatorial nature of the optimization problem in Eq. \eqref{eq:qsucc0} - it is difficult to analytically find the optimal partition of $[n]$ that maximizes $\q$ for a target POVM $\M$.
+Effects of Haar random POVMs \emph{have similar properties} - in particular, they have (on average) equal operator norms - this symmetry allowed us to study them analytically.
+However, general POVMs can be highly unbalanced (in the sense of having effects whose operator norms can vary significantly) and suitable strategies need to be devised to tackle such situations.
+Second, it is desirable to devise an algorithmic method which, when given the circuit description of some POVM, returns the circuits needed to implement it with postselection.
+Another direction is to identify and quantify the real-time implementation costs of randomisation and post-processing, and how these cost considerations can be taken into account for suitable modifications of the scheme.
 Finally, it would be interesting to see if the success probability is connected to other properties of POVMs -- for instance, their entanglement cost \cite{Josza2003}.